-- 54. Inspect all post-tensioned concrete box girder top slab, bottom slab and web wall interior and exterior surfaces for cracks immediately after all post-tensioning of a span is complete.
+- 68. Inspect all post-tensioned concrete box girder top slab, bottom slab and web wall interior and exterior surfaces for cracks immediately after all post-tensioning of a span is complete.
 If the segmental cantilever erection method is used, inspect all surfaces of web walls of all previously placed segments after each new segment is placed.
 Since these cracks can be very narrow and hard to see, use of a magnifying device, high intensity white light and spraying with water to increase their visibility may be beneficial during inspection.
 The width, length, depth, termination points, and precise location of any cracks must be properly documented to scale (crack map).
 Report all cracks to the Project Administrator so that their status can be addressed immediately.
 [Spec.
-400-21, CPAM 10.7] - 55.
+400-21, CPAM 10.7] - 69.
 Monitor and document growth of individual cracks to determine if cracks are active or dormant.
 [Spec.
-400-21, CPAM 10.7] - 56.
-Inspect external tendon ducts and couplers for grout voids, fractured grout, delamination, as well as duct and coupler material punctures, splits or other damage by sounding them and by visual inspection of all visible duct and coupler surfaces.
-Sound each duct and coupler a minimum of seven days after grouting is complete by tapping the surface using a 16 ounce hammer with a steel head.
-Use a tapping force that will not cause the duct or coupler material to split, dent, crush or incur any other damage and that will not cause fracturing, chipping or damage to the grout within the duct or coupler.
+400-21, CPAM 10.7] - 70.
+Inspect external tendon ducts and couplers for filler voids, wax leaks, fractured grout, delamination, as well as duct and coupler material punctures, splits or other damage by sounding them and by visual inspection of all visible duct and coupler surfaces.
+Sound each duct and coupler a minimum of seven days after injection is complete by tapping the surface using a hammer for grout or a rubber mallet for flexible filler.
+Use a tapping force that will not cause the duct or coupler material to split, dent, crush or incur any other damage and that will not cause fracturing, chipping or damage to the filler within the duct or coupler.
 Sound each duct and coupler at 12 inch intervals along their length and at each interval, as a minimum, tap them on the top sides and bottom.
+[CPAM 10.7] - 71.
+Mark the limits of any defect on the surface of the duct or coupler with a high visibility permanent marker and when it can be determined for sounding or observation alone, label the defect type as one or more of the following: void, leak, fracture, delamination, split, other.
 [CPAM 10.7]

-57. Mark the limits of any defect on the surface of the duct or coupler with a high visibility permanent marker and when it can be determined for sounding or observation alone, label the defect type as one or more of the following: void, fracture, delamination, split, other.
-[CPAM 10.7]

-FY 2014/2015 QC Category No. 11 STATEWIDE INSPECTION GUIDELIST Mechanically Stabilized Earth (MSE) Walls
+FY 2016/2017 QC Category No. 11 STATEWIDE INSPECTION GUIDELIST Mechanically Stabilized Earth (MSE) Walls